 Entering a cosy cocoon of orange, I’m slightly perturbed to leaf through five different recipe sheets.
 Would I make it in time for my last tube home?
-Or would I head straight to work after the class?
+Or would I still be here in time for the morning rush hour?
 Getting down to action, I note with relief that the heavy slog will be done by pressure cooker – leaving us to make light work of the sauces and noodles.

 Once the flour water, salt and bicarbonate of soda mixture transforms into sticky dough, we’re instructed to knead it fifty times.
 In Japanese cooking precision is everything.
 Pounding with all my might, the dough finally starts to stick together around the fiftieth attempt.
 Whisked off to cool in cling film for thirty minutes, it is ceremonially battered into submission another fifty times before being deemed ready for its transformation.

 Next comes the exciting bit as we get to grips with the pasta machine.
-Again patience is a virtue here.
-Are home-made noodles really worth the faff?
+Again patience is a virtue here and I wonder again if home-made noodles are really worth the faff?
 Once the dough enters the machine, the process is however surprisingly quick despite having to pass through five “thinning” stages.

 The dramatic climax proves worth the wait as the flabby dough transforms into svelte, slinky strips – worthy of Masterchef.
 We’re all absurdly proud of our creations and I find myself eating my words and seriously considering buying a pasta maker.
 Something I never would have dreamed of doing before.

 Ramen can be eaten cold and tonight we’re learning to make a deliciously refreshing cold Ramen sauce.
-Adding a dash of Rice Vinegar, Soy Sauce, cold water, sugar and Sesame oil, we spice things up further with a surprising dollop of English mustard, white sesame seeds and chilli oil.
-The effect sears through the taste buds in a cacophony of contrasting flavours.
-Our mouths water at the prospect of what’s to come.
+Adding a dash of Rice Vinegar, Soy Sauce, cold water, sugar and Sesame oil, we spice things with a dollop of English mustard, white sesame seeds and chilli oil.
+The tart sensation sears through the taste buds and our mouths water at the prospect of what’s to come.

 By 9.00pm, we’re famished and ready to eat.
 Accompanied with a refreshing glass of Japanese beer, I opt first for the cold Ramen dish.
 Consisting of cold noodles, minced pork and Miso sauce, served with slivers of cucumber, ham, omelette and extra mustard, it’s the perfect summer dish – fresh and zingy and incredibly moreish.

-Leaving Sozai armed with complementary jars of Miso paste, Soy Sauce and Rice Vinegar, I make a determined resolve to rock my Ramen recipes at home.
+Leaving Sozai armed with complementary jars of Miso paste, Soy Sauce and Rice Vinegar, I make a determined resolve to test out my Ramen recipes at home.
 Lunch break leftovers may never be the same again.